When it comes to selling on Amazon, solely relying on organic traffic to acquire new customers is not enough.

 Advertisers who use Sponsored Display also enjoyed up to 82% of their sales driven by new customers.(Source: Amazon Sponsored Display Insights)

-Now that we know the different kinds of sponsored ads and their placements, the next step is to optimize our AMZN campaigns.
+Now that we know the different kinds of sponsored ads and their placements, the next step is to optimize our Amazon campaigns.

 Learning Amazon PPC Optimization and having a good ad strategy are important to keep your expenditures low and your revenues high.